fibricheck/javascript-sdk/README.md

 ## API

-You can initialize the default export, the returned object will have the following interface.
+When you initialize the sdk, the returned object will have the following interface.
+These descriptions and signatures are also available as inline JSDoc in your IDE.

 ```ts
 export interface FibricheckSDK {